brettinternet/brettinternet.github.io/content/recruit/_index.md

 description: Let's be candid about what would make us a good fit
 ---

 Hi, let's be candid about what would make us a good fit.
+I'm suspicious of canned messages and recruiters that waste time, which is why you may have been linked to this page.

-I spell a few things out here in a very straightforward way in order to save us both time.
+I clearly spell a few things out here in order to save both of us time.
 You can also [learn more about me personally](/about).

 You should know that I really enjoy my job.
 But, perhaps you have something that